void

 Kurjer Lwowski,29.6.1914

-When Poland and Poles is a theme in The Good Soldier Švejk it is overwhelmingly likely to refer to Poles in Austria, for all practical purposes Galicia (Galicja - Galizien).
+When Poland and Poles are a theme in The Good Soldier Švejk it is overwhelmingly likely to refer to Poles in Austria, for all practical purposes Galicia (Galicja - Galizien).
 It was annexed by Austria after the first partition of Poland in 1772.
 Poles in Austria enjoyed far greater autonomy than their brethren in Russia and Germany.
 From 1873 Galicia became an autonomous province of Cisleithania with Polish and, to a lesser degree, Ruthenian (Ukrainian)[1], as official languages.
 The Galician Sejm (parliament) and provincial administration had extensive privileges and powers, especially in education, culture, and local affairs.
 The Polonisation of autonomous Galicia came at the expense of the Ukrainians and also the much smaller German minority.
 Dissatisfaction with Polish rule led to a strong Russophile movement amongst the Ukrainian population, a theme touched upon also in The Good Soldier Švejk.
 Poles, as one of the 11 nations of Austria-Hungary, made up almost 10 per cent of the 52 million strong population (classified by language).
 In the Reichsrat lower chamber they had 82 out of 516 representatives (1911).

 In 1910 the population was around 8 million and the capital was Lwów.
 Galicia was ethnically divided with Poles being the majority in the west and Ukrainians in the east.
 The exception was Lwów where Polish speakers formed a majority in an otherwise Ukrainian region.
 Poles made up 58 per cent of the population, Ukrainians 40 per cent.
-Jews were not classified as a nation in Austria-Hungary but the confession statistic reveal that they numbered 11 per cent the population of Austrian Poland.
+Jews were not classified as a nation in Austria-Hungary but the confession statistics reveal that they numbered 11 per cent of the population of Austrian Poland.

 During the war